Vanshika-2001/Buffer/Clothing Store/README.md

   Clothing Store:An online ordering system for clothes.
 The implementation has been done using Linked Lists, Classes and Objects.

   ## Data Structures used in the project
-  Singly Linked Lists : The implementation of the project was done using Singly Linked Lists where each product was a node.
-  We used it, as it allows dynamic storage of large number of products without wastage of memory.
+  - Singly Linked Lists : The implementation of the project was done using Singly Linked Lists where each product was a node.It allows dynamic storage of large number of products without wastage of memory.
+  - Vectors: Used to store the string array dynamically.
+  - Sets: Used to keep track of the visited nodes.

   ## Features
   #### Customer
  - Viewing all the products